willsmith18/willsmith18/README.md

 - Healthcare AI and medical informatics
 - Computer vision and deep learning
 - NLP and conversational AI systems
+- Data visualization and interactive analytics
 - Immersive technology development

 *Always excited to collaborate on impactful AI solutions in healthcare, safety, and education!*

 ---
-⚡ **Fun Fact**: When I'm not coding ML models, you can find me on the squash court - currently Men's Second Team Captain and former National Trophy Winner!
+⚡ **Fun Fact**: When I'm not coding ML models or creating data visualizations, you can find me on the squash court - currently Men's Second Team Captain and former National Trophy Winner!